 The risk management system relevant for the consolidated financial reporting process comprise the principles, processes and measures used to ensure the effectiveness and efficiency of financial reporting, as well as to ensure compliance with statutory provisions.
 Risks that may prevent this overall objective from being achieved are identified and assessed; any risks identified are limited and their effect on the financial statements and their appropriate presentation are reviewed.
 The internal control system ("ICS") is an integral part of the risk management system.
 The implementation of controls is intended to ensure, with sufficient certainty and despite the risks identified, that the financial statements are prepared in compliance with the regulations.
 However, absolute certainty regarding the achievement of the objectives cannot be given completely.

-The ICS is fully integrated into the pbb Group's organizational structure and workflows.
-This also includes comprehensive reporting to the Management Board and Supervisory Board.
+The ICS is fully integrated into the pbb Group's organisational structure and workflows.

 pbb's Management Board prepares Consolidated Financial Statements and a Combined Management Report.
 In connection with the requirement to establish a Group-wide ICS, the whole Management Board of pbb is also responsible for the form - i.e. the concept, implementation, maintenance and monitoring - of an appropriate and effective ICS.
-All strategies are decided on by the whole Management Board on the basis of recommendations made by the CEO/CFO.
+All strategies are decided on by the whole Management Board on the basis of recommendations made by the CFO.